iwittkau/preprep-go/README.md

 rm -r build
 ```

+# Best Practice

+- use a "build" folder, add all files and build the whole folder

 # Ceavats

+- all features need a build tag
+- without preprocessing only a binary with all features can be built
-`example/` will not compile unless all tags are provided during build.
+	- `example/` will not compile unless all tags are provided during build

 # Inspiration